Make-Ahead Mashed Potatoes

 For the longest time, I would never even consider making mashed potatoes ahead of time.
 I was convinced that in order to have fluffy mashed potatoes, they would have to be made just before serving.
 I had seen first-hand how they stiffen and clump up as they sit, becoming heavy and leaden.

 It’s all about the method with this recipe.
-Normal mashed potato recipes would clump up as they sit and become gummy and heavy, but because of this special technique, these stay velvety and light for days.
+Normal mashed potato recipes would clump up as they sit, becoming gummy and heavy, but with this special technique, these stay velvety and light for days.

 The most important thing to remember is to work quickly, so everything stays hot as it’s being mixed together.
 I’ll explain more as we move along through the steps!